babyish-retired0m/mikrotik_cli_api/README.md

 Collect of useful commands for mikrotik's should be invoked on the command line.
 # usage

-Get reset mikrotik to system defaults.
+Reset mikrotik system configuration to defaults.

 python3 main_api.py --help